 Homebuyers (especially new ones!) need to plan ahead for property taxes, which can quickly amount to thousands of dollars each year.
 So, you need to keep in mind that this is an expense you’ll need to BUDGET for!
 There are many traps that new homeowners can fall into.
-Like we said, you should research property taxes in your area so you are not caught off guard by increases in rates or assessments, among other numbers.
+As we said, you should research property taxes in your area, so you are not caught off guard by increases in rates or assessments, among other numbers.
 To be on the safe side, you should never hesitate to contact the local assessor’s office to research properties.
 This is where Google comes in as your best friend!

-Now, you’ve done your research and you’ve figured out an approximate amount you’ll be paying on your taxes.
+Now, you’ve done your research, and you’ve figured out an approximate amount you’ll be paying on your taxes.
 Congrats!
 The question now is…how do I actually pay these fees and taxes?

-If you’re still paying on your mortgage (which you likely are) this is where your escrow account comes in!
+If you’re still paying on your mortgage (which you likely are), this is where your escrow account comes in!
 Your lender will have already set up this account for you as part of your loan paperwork during the buying process.
 Every month, your lender will collect insurance and tax payments from you.
 Where does that money go?
 Into your escrow account!
 Why?
 Because it’s used to pay your property taxes.